vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/theme.md

 ---
 meta:
-  title: Premium Themes
+  title: Theme configuration
   description: Setup your application's theme and supplemental colors in a flash.
   keywords: themes
 related:
   - /styles/colors/
   - /styles/transitions/
   - /getting-started/pre-made-layouts/
+nav: Theme
 ---

-# Premium Themes
+# Theme configuration

 Easily change the colors of your application programmatically.
 Rebuild the default stylesheet and customize various aspects of the framework for your particular needs.